hashicorp-services/tfm/site/docs/commands/core.md

   tfm core [command]

 Available Commands:
-  cleanup           Removes up all cloned repositories from the github_repos_clone_path. clone             Clone VCS repositories containing terraform code. create-workspaces Create TFE/TFC workspaces for each cloned repo in the github_clone_repos_path that contains a pulled_terraform.tfstate file. getstate          Initialize and get state from terraform repos in the github_clone_repos_path. init-repos        Scan cloned repositories for Terraform configurations and build metadata link-vcs          Link repos in the github_clone_repos_path to their corresponding workspaces in TFE/TFC. migrate           Migrates opensource/community edition Terraform code and state to TFE/TFC in 1 continuous workflow. remove-backend    Create a branch, remove Terraform backend configurations from cloned repos in github_clone_repos_path, commit the changes, and push to the origin. upload-state      Upload .terraform/pulled_terraform.tfstate files from repos cloned into the github_clone_repos_path to TFE/TFC workspaces.
+  cleanup           Removes up all cloned repositories from the clone_repos_path. clone             Clone VCS repositories containing terraform code. create-workspaces Create TFE/TFC workspaces for each cloned repo in the clone_repos_path that contains a pulled_terraform.tfstate file. getstate          Initialize and get state from terraform repos in the clone_repos_path. init-repos        Scan cloned repositories for Terraform configurations and build metadata link-vcs          Link repos in the clone_repos_path to their corresponding workspaces in TFE/TFC. migrate           Migrates opensource/community edition Terraform code and state to TFE/TFC in 1 continuous workflow. remove-backend    Create a branch, remove Terraform backend configurations from cloned repos in clone_repos_path, commit the changes, and push to the origin. upload-state      Upload .terraform/pulled_terraform.tfstate files from repos cloned into the clone_repos_path to TFE/TFC workspaces.

 Flags:
   -h, --help   help for core